angadhn/MySite/_notes/Space Data Center Analysis.md

 ---
-title: There’s no way that Starcloud can put a data centre in space at $8.2 million in one Starship
+title: There’s no way that Starcloud can put a data centre in space at $8.2 million using one Starship launch
 created: 2025-06-19
 published: 2025-06-20
 tags: